 Avengers: Endgame left the team in an interesting place.
 We broke down some of the story possibilities right here.

-After a tumultuous year, which saw James Gunn fired and then rehired as Guardians of the Galaxy Vol. 3 director, he will become the first Marvel director to ever complete a trilogy for the studio.
-However, Gunn can’t even begin filming Guardians 3 until he finishes filming The Suicide Squad for DC, which goes into production in the next few months.
-Once that’s finished, he’s free to return to the MCU.
+After a tumultuous period which saw James Gunn fired and then rehired as Guardians of the Galaxy Vol. 3 director, he will become the first Marvel director to ever complete a trilogy for the studio.
+However, Gunn can’t even begin filming Guardians 3 until he finishes production on The Suicide Squad for DC, as well as an HBO Max Peacemaker prequel.
+Once those projects are finished, he’s free to return to the MCU.